WenyuLWY/HCIC-Construction-VSLAM-Dataset/README.md

 ## Prerequisites
 ### Ubuntu and ROS

-The dataset is recorded in rosbag.
-So we recommend you using Ubuntu and ROS.
-We test the system on ROS Noetic and Ubuntu 20.04.
-Other versions should be possible.
+The dataset is recorded in rosbag format.
+We recommend using Ubuntu and ROS for optimal compatibility.
+The system has been tested on ROS Noetic and Ubuntu 20.04, but other versions should also work.

 To use the provided lidar slam ground truth and visual slam benchmark, you need to install docker on your computer.
 If you are going to run them on your host machine, you might need to do some modification ( follow the original  repositories or instructions in our dockerfile).